Today, I’m going to share some of my best tips on how to deal with criticism. This advice is designed for network marketers, but will help anyone.

 - and Meant to be destructive but is actually constructive

 I have also noticed that some people and certain jobs, hobbies and businesses attract more criticism than others.
-We writers gain our fair share (and probably more), and network marketers, MLM companies and the direct sales industry also gets a substantial amount of criticism.
+We writers gain our fair share (and probably more), and network marketers, MLM Companies and the direct sales industry also gets a substantial amount of criticism.

-Deal With Criticism #1: Listen Closely
+Tip #1: Listen Closely